Snowfork/snowbridge/docs/specs/xcmp.md

 To support cross-parachain transfers, the consensus system needs to be able to identify the relative location of bridged ethereum assets held within our parachain.

 These assets are all stored in our custom multi-asset [pallet](https://sad-curie-a48c3f.netlify.app/artemis_asset/index.html), and are individually identified by 20-byte identifiers.
-These identifiers will usually but not always correspond to a contract address on the Ethereum side.
+These identifiers can be used within [XCMP's MultiAssets](https://github.com/paritytech/xcm-format/blob/master/README.md#multiasset-universal-asset-identifiers).
+They will usually but not always correspond to a contract address on the Ethereum side.

 Given this structure, the relative location for an asset can be determined using:
 1. The index of our [asset](https://sad-curie-a48c3f.netlify.app/artemis_asset/index.html) pallet in the runtime.